dunamis2015/transaction-service/README.md

 ```

 Repeat for the other services.
 Note that you must build and push the
-container images to a registry accessible by your cluster ('account-service:latest'
+container images to a registry accessible by your cluster ('transaction-service:latest'
 in the manifest is a placeholder).

 ## Purpose and Caveats